 Are you planning to head south this winter and enjoy a few months on the beach or in a warmer climate?
-Taking the time to ensure you’re well prepared will help make your seasonal winter travel that much more enjoyable.
+Taking the time to ensure you’re well prepared before you hit the road will help make your seasonal winter travel that much more enjoyable.

-Follow the tips provided below to help you prepare for a stress-free snowbird season.
+Follow the 6 tips we’ve gathered below to help you prepare for a stress-free snowbird season and kick off your winter in the best way possible.

 Sign Up For Mail Forwarding

-Most campgrounds allow seasonal travelers to receive mail.
-If you’re going to be at one location all winter, your mail solution may be as simple as signing up for mail forwarding at your local post office.
+Most campgrounds allow seasonal travelers to receive mail while staying there.
+If you’re going to be at one specific location all winter, your mail solution may be as simple as signing up for mail forwarding at your local post office–It’s a convenient option worth taking advantage of.
+You can also pay a small monthly fee to have your email filtered and forwarded to you, so you can weed out the junk.
+The Good Sam mail forwarding service is as little as $9 a month.

-If you will be traveling to more than one location, you may want to use a service that will hold your mail and only forward upon request.
+If you will be traveling to more than one location, you may want to use a service that will hold your mail instead.
+With this type of service, the mail is held until you pick it up or it can be forwarded upon request once you’re settled in a campground for a longer period of time.

 Plan For Health Care & Medicine

-Make a list of your doctor’s and dentist’s contact information in case you need to contact them while you are away.
+Make a list of your doctor’s and dentist’s contact information as well as health insurance details in case you need to contact them while you are away.
 Keep this handy in your RV while you’re on the road.

 Check your health insurance plan to verify portability.
 You will want to know in advance what the rules are for any required medical care at your seasonal location.